meilisearch/documentation/learn/advanced/updating.md

 ::::

-To create a dump, use the [create dump endpoint](/reference/api/dump.md#create-a-dump).
+To create a dump, use the create dump endpoint:

 <CodeSamples id="updating_guide_create_dump" />